Sumico/ttp/docs/source/Match Variables/Functions.rst

 Python builtins
 ------------------------------------------------------------------------------
 Apart from functions provided by ttp, python objects builtin functions can be used as well.
-For instance string *upper* method can be used to convert match into apper case, or list *index* method to return index of certain value.
+For instance string *upper* method can be used to convert match into upper case, or list *index* method to return index of certain value.

 **Example**